'Treated like a robber': Najib slams police raids and vows to fight on

 During his speech, Najib also made a reference to recent police raids at properties related to him and his family, where truckloads of hundreds of luxury handbags, bags stuffed with cash, jewellery and expensive items were confiscated by anti-corruption officers.

 “After I handed over the power, this is how I've been treated.
-Even my children's residence was raided.
+Even my children's residences were raided.
 Baby shoes were also taken away.
 Their wedding gifts were seized,” he said.

 “What is the relation between 1MDB and children's shoes?
 What is the relation between wedding gifts and 1MDB?”